garrandall/popular-music-data/tracks/don-t-turn-the-light-out-cliff-richard.md

 Don't turn the light out, I'm starting to see
 Don't turn the light out, you're getting to me
-Don't turn the light out, we're burning so bright Don't turn the light out.....
+Don't turn the light out, we're burning so bright Don't turn the light out...
 Don't turn out the light

 You gotta see it from my point
 Of view